akikl/Python_Renaming/README.md

 # Python_Renaming
-This project involves the development of a Python automation script to streamline the process of renaming and organizing a large collection of image and document files.
-The script automatically creates individual folders for each file type and renames files based on user-defined document types.
+Developed a Python script for efficient renaming and organization of diverse file types.
+The automation streamlines the process, reduces manual effort, and minimizes human error.
+Utilizing Python and OS libraries, renamed files and created individual folders for each file in less time.